thoughtspot/thoughtspot.github.io/_appliance/gcp/gcp-backup-restore.md

     $ tscli backup create --storage_type=cloud snapshot_1 my_backup001
     ```

-## Restoring from an GCS bucket
+## Restoring from a GCS bucket

-To restore your cluster from an GCS bucket, use the ThoughtSpot tscli:
+To restore your cluster from a GCS bucket, use the ThoughtSpot tscli:

 1. Log in to the Linux shell of your cluster using SSH.
     ```